 |Day 24||Final Departure from Kathmandu|

 Annapurna Three high pass trek is an ultimate new trekking trail in the Annapurna region of Nepal.
-The 24 days trek combines parts of authentic trekking routes such as Annapurna Circuit Trek and Nar Phu Valley trek while also extending towards Mesokanto La pass up to Mustang.
+The 24 days trek combines parts of authentic trekking routes such as Annapurna Circuit Trek and Nar Phu Valley trek while extending towards Mesokanto La pass up to Mustang.
 From culture to nature, this stimulating and thrilling trek has it all.

 Welcome to Nepal, the land of the Himalayas!
-After arriving at the Tribhuvan International airport located in the capital city; Kathmandu, complete your customs formalities and heat to the terminal gate.
+After arriving at the Tribhuvan International airport in the capital city, Kathmandu, complete your customs formalities and heat to the terminal gate.
 You will meet our representative from Third Rock Adventures, eagerly waiting for your arrival.
 You will be transferred to your hotel in the tourist hub of Kathmandu at Thamel.

 Upon reaching the hotel, take some rest and get refreshed.
-Later on, you will visit our office near the hotel, to settle all the documentation.
+Later on, you will visit our office near the hotel to settle all the documentation.
 Then discuss the trek with our professionals to clear all your queries regarding the trek.
 Then in the evening, head out to the streets of Thamel to enjoy the lively market.
 Have an authentic Nepali Welcome Dinner with our team.

 Overnight stay at hotel in Kathmandu.

 On this day, you will be heading from Kathmandu city to Sikles village via Pokhara.
-Early in the morning, we take a local bus/private jeep down the Prithvi Highway passing by rich forest, terraced fields, and swiftly flowing rivers.
+Early in the morning, we take a local bus/private jeep down the Prithvi Highway, passing by rich forest, terraced fields, and swiftly flowing rivers.
 As you start seeing the distant views of Mt.
 Macchapuchre, it is an indication that you are close to Pokhara.
-Upon reaching the city of lakes, you will have something to eat then take a ride to Sikles which is around 5 hours’ drive from there.
+Upon reaching the city of lakes, you will have something to eat, then take a ride to Sikles, which is around 5 hours’ drive from there.

 Along the way, you will cross some beautiful villages like Taprang, Chipli Gaun, and Khilang with beautiful small settlements.
-You will see many trekkers along the way, who have come for a short trek to Sikles.
+You will see many trekkers along the way who have come for a short trek to Sikles.
 As an initiative of the Annapurna Conservation Area Project ACAP, it has been developed as a model trekking village.
-The road is bumpy and gravely so hold on to your seat.
+The road is bumpy and gravel, so hold on to your seat.
 Sikles is an unspoiled settlement of the ethnic Gurung community in the foothills of the Annapurna range beside the Modi Khola.
 This second largest Gurung village is warm and welcoming with amazing landscape and people.
 After having some refreshment, you can check out the nearby ancient water running flour mills, handicraft production, and more.
 Prepare your backpack for the trek that will start tomorrow.